bnarath/YouTube_Trending/README.md

 **After watching a couple of them, we asked ourselves, what makes the videos popular !!! and what if we could predict the popularity !!!
 Afterall, we want to help the struggling youtuber/influencer community by providing them the valuable insights on trending.
 At the same time, predicting popularity would help the advertising firms to identify the best videos to invest upon.**

-**Above all, we want to know, if there is any interesting insights underlying the trending patterns ?**
+**Above all, we want to know, if there are any interesting insights underlying the trending patterns ?**

-**This project is all about answering these questions.
+**This project is all about our journey towards finding these answers.
 Stay tuned !!!**

 ## Team Members